7rebux/AuraClassic/README.md

 ### Permissions
 Name | Description
 --- | ---
-`aura.start`| Allows the permission holder to issue the start command `aura.kick` | Allows the permission holder to kick a player out of the lobby phase and join himself `aura.setspawn` | Allows the permission holder to set the spawn location on the lobby and the game map
+`aura.start`| Allows the permission holder to utilize the start command `aura.kick` | Allows the permission holder to kick a player out of the lobby phase and join himself `aura.setspawn` | Allows the permission holder to utilize the setspawn command

 ### Commands
 Name | Description
 --- | ---
 `/start`| Skips the pre game countdown
-`/setspawn <lobby/map>` | Sets the spawn location for all players `/stats <name>` | Shows the players statistics of the last month `/statsd <days> <name>` | Shows the players statistics of the last `days` days `/statsall <name>` | Shows the players statistics of all time
+`/setspawn <lobby/map>` | Sets the spawn location for all players on the map or on the lobby `/stats <name>` | Shows the players statistics of the last month `/statsd <days> <name>` | Shows the players statistics of the last `days` days `/statsall <name>` | Shows the players statistics of all time

 ### Config
 > !!!
-Since it is the **Classic** variant of Aura, you are not able to change the items and other base game mechanics !!!
+Since it is the **Classic** variant of Aura, you are not able to change the items and other base game elements !!!
 #### main.yml
 Entry | Data Type | Description
 --- | --- | ---